 Sometimes cuts of beef have regional names that mean basically nothing.
 Sometimes these are names that are local to the area, sometimes people just name a cut of meat something for marketing purposes.
 It makes it confusing on what you are really buying.
 A top round steak can be sold as a London broil, a top round steak, or even flank steak.
 All three of these are cut from the top round.
-The top round is the most tender of all of the three round steaks.
-They all should be marinated for best flavor before cooked, the best cooking methods for these are grilling and broiling.
+The top round is the most tender of all of the three-round steaks.
+They all should be marinated for best flavor before cooking, the best cooking methods for these are grilling and broiling.

 Enjoyable Reading – Here are a couple of links that I have enjoyed this week.